 The team failed again in 1977, but in 1978, Noll’s defensive acumen asserted itself.
 The team had the fewest points scored against them (195) in the league, and they parlayed this into the team’s winning their third championship in Super Bowl XIII against the Dallas Cowboys.
 The team sent a remarkable 10 players to the Pro Bowl that year.

 In 1979 the Steelers once again triumphed in Super Bowl XIV against the Los Angeles Rams, giving the team an unprecedented fourth Super Bowl ring and the distinction of being the only team to ever win back-to-back Super Bowls twice.

 NFL Coach of the Year

-Perhaps what made Noll so great was that he while he was a fierce competitor, he kept football in perspective, developing outside interests.
+Perhaps what made Noll so great was that even though he was a fierce competitor, he kept football in perspective and developed outside interests.
 When a player was cut or traded, Coach Noll often remarked, “He must get on with his life’s work.”

 After retiring from football, Noll and his wife Marianne got on with their life together, dividing their time between residences in Sewickley and Florida.
 In his later years, he suffered from poor health and died on June 13, 2014.
-A devout Catholic, Noll’s extraordinary life was celebrated with a funeral Mass at St. Paul Cathedral officiated by Bishop David Zubik.
-The Mass was simple and humble, reflecting the Noll’s nature.
+A devout Catholic, Noll’s extraordinary life was celebrated with a funeral Mass at St. Paul Cathedral.
+The Mass was simple and humble, reflecting Noll’s nature.